svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 ~~~~~~~~~~~~

 Cell temperatures can be defined in OpenMC using a similar syntax to boundary
-conditions but with the "temp" keyword:
+conditions but with "temp" as the keyword:
 ::
     CUBIT> group "temp:100" add vol x

-All temperatures are assumed to be in Kelvin.
+**All temperatures are assumed to be in Kelvin when loaded in OpenMC.**

 Implicit complement materials
 -----------------------------